amboxer21/SSHMonitor/README.md

 ### Patching Python 3.4

-If youre using python 3.4, you might need a patch.
+If youre using python 3.4, you might need a patch for the pytailf package.
 You can find the info [HERE](https://github.com/amboxer21/SSHMonitor/blob/master/src/patches/python3.4/README)